Kotlin/kotlin-spec/docs/src/md/kotlin.core/overload-resolution.md

 - If a function or a property is an extension or has (receiver or named) context parameters, those are also available inside the extension declaration;
 - If a lambda expression has an extension function type or has (receiver or named) context parameters in its function type, those are also available inside the lambda expression declaration.

-#### Accessibility for receiver contexts

-For the purpose of this section, the term accessible is refined for the case of implicit receivers introduced by a receiver context declaration.
+#### Contextual accessibility

+Whenever a member is brought into scope through a context, additional rules apply when used from the implicit scope.

-In that case a member is _accessible_ if, in addition to the usual conditions, at least one of the following holds:
+We say that a member is _contextually annotated_ if at least one of the following conditions holds:

 - The member is marked with the `kotlin.Contextual` annotation, is inherited from, or overrides one such member,
 - The member is declared in a type marked with the `kotlin.Contextual` annotation, is inherited from, or overrides one such member.

+We say that a member is _contextually accessible_ if either:

+- It is brought into scope by means other than a context,
+- It is brought into scope using a context, and it is contextually annotated.

 #### The forms of call-expression